• Skip to primary navigation

 We earn a commission if you make a purchase, at no additional cost to you.

-Just note that while the Sway loafers are the best for casual wear, they’re lined with sheepskin so as to give them more volume and structure — which means that while they still have leather soles, the Sway loafers won’t be quite as breathable as the unlined Nova loafer.
+Just note that while the Sway loafers are the best for casual wear, they’re lined with sheepskin so as to give them more volume and structure.
+That means that while they still have breathable leather soles, the Sway loafers won’t be quite as breathable as the unlined Nova loafer.

 Further Reading